edescourtis/typed-json.github.io/Readme.md

 Typed JSON supports:

-* Primitive types
+* Primitive types: int, float, etc.
-* Basic data structures (arrays, records, tuples)
+* Basic data structures: collections, records, and tuples
+* Constants: values such as `4` and `true`
-* Union types (which can express Algebraic Data Types and sub-types)
+* Union types: which can express Algebraic Data Types and sub-types

 Every type is associated with a unique URI.
 This can be used simply as a unique identifier, or it can be associated with a type definition.